Pawel922/Warsztaty_4/README.md

 ## Description
 Warsztaty_4 is a project which was created during Coders Lab lessons.
-It mainly uses AJAX to manage dates from the server, which was provided by school.
+It mainly uses AJAX to manage dataset from the server, which was provided by school.
 Server stores information about books.
 In his functionality is similar to a library.
 Our task was to create the web page which allows client to do following action:
  * GET /books/ - takes a list of all books